abstools/abstools/website/src/site/sphinx/examples/multicore_memory.rst

 has the most recent value of the memory block, therefore all other copies are invalid (including the one in main memory).
 A shared cache line indicates that all copies of the block are consistent.
-The protocol’s messages are broadcasted to the cores.
+The protocol’s messages are broadcast to the cores.
 Following standard nomenclature, ``Rd`` messages request read access and ``RdX`` messages read exclusive access to a memory block.
 The latter invalidates other copies of the same block in other caches to provide write access.